HerikCosmo/HerikCosmo/README.md

 * I'm currently studying web development.

-* I like to face challenges and solve problems, making life more simple! :smile:
+* I like to face challenges and solve problems, making life more simple!

 * I already studied about **Python**, **PHP** and **MySql**.